-The Company continues to operate with COVID-19 protocols in place which includes an expanded all season camp facility at Golden Summit in order to minimize risk to its employees, contractors and the community.
+The Company continues an expanded all season camp facility at Golden Summit in order to minimize risk to its employees, contractors and the community which was originally established as part of the Company's COVID19 protocols.

 During 2022, South32 provided notice of its intention and election not to further fund any further Tranche Payments as defined in, and in terms of, the Option Agreement, and accordingly the Option Agreement has been terminated.
 The work funded by South32 over the last three years, provided additional understanding of the mineralization at Shorty Creek with most of the work focused outside of the Hill 1835 target area, where Freegold previously focused its attention.
 The Hill 1835 area covers a 1,000 metre by 1,500 metre target area with copper mineralization associated with the magnetic high.
 Any additional work by Freegold is expected to focus on the Hill 1835 Area.